dfe-analytical-services/GLMS_publication/README.md

 The main script calls on the following scripts:
 a.
 GLMS_from_LFS_data.R
-This script imports SPSS data sets and saves them as Rds files to a secure server.
-The saved Rds files are then loaded into the global environment for usability by the other scripts found within the R-code folder.
+This script imports SPSS data sets and saves them as Rds files.
+The saved Rds files are kept on a secure server and loaded into the global environment for usability by the other scripts found within the R-code folder.

 b. csv_to_rds_data.R (optional step)
 This script is used to convert csv files into rds files.